-5. Appendix: Upgrading Ambari Server to 1.4.4
+5. Appendix: Upgrading Ambari Server to 1.4.1

-This procedure upgrades Ambari Server from version 1.2.5 and above to 1.4.4.
-If your current Ambari Server version is 1.2.4 or below, you must upgrade the Ambari Server version to 1.2.5 before upgrading to version 1.4.4.
-Upgrading the Ambari Server version does not change the underlying Hadoop Stack.
+This process upgrades Ambari Server from version 1.2.5 to 1.4.1.
+To upgrade Ambari Server from previous versions, you must first upgrade to 1.2.5.
+Please see Upgrading Ambari Server to 1.2.5 for information on that process.
+This upgrade does not change the underlying Hadoop Stack.
+It is a twelve step manual process.